department-of-veterans-affairs/vets-design-system-documentation/src/_components/additional-info.md

 * **Revealing helpful background information**: When you have additional information you want to convey about an application, process, or a step or question in a form that is not critical.
 This component should be used in instances where a more prominent [Alert]({{ site.baseurl }}/components/alert) would not be appropriate.
 * **Clarifying outcomes for an input**: In cases where a person's input can have large or complicated impact on outcomes we use contextual help in Additional info to locate expanded guidance next to the relevant interaction.
 * **Clarifying a form question**: If a form question needs clarification, and that clarification is brief, use Additional info.
+The lighter design prevents breaking up the visual progression as the user navigates the form.
+These can also serve as alternative to where accordions feel too heavy.
 If a form is a conversation, Additional info would be considered an aside.
 (This <a href="https://blog.navapbc.com/structuring-a-complex-eligibility-form-for-healthcare-gov-37d79a5ad6">case study on structuring complex health care questions for healthcare.gov</a> goes into greater detail on how to structure your form as a conversation.)
 * **Information not applicable to all**: Additional info can hide details that may not be applicable to all users.

 ### When to consider something else